 The Jeep followed the Matara River, its ice tracked by the passage of barges and river boats.
 When they approached the steel town Xanthor Furnace, heavier clouds darkened the dregs-of-winter sky.
 Tanae tasted bile.
 At Laurusburg, when they turned west, her throat tightened.
 She struggled to swallow.
-When Selene Basin, largest lake in the region, glimmered tarnished and dull beside the mountains, her heart galloped.
+When Lake Selene, largest in the region, glimmered tarnished and dull beside the mountains, her heart galloped.
 Hoarse, she said, “Seeing the lake in winter is different.”

 Peyton asked, “Are you all right?”

 “I don’t know.”
 Tanae rubbed the goose bumps rising under her fur jacket.

 He frowned and said, “Maybe we should have stayed at the spa another night or gone skiing.”

 Tanae massaged her throat and rasped, “I can’t explain why, but coming back to the old resort felt necessary, like something I’ve put off for too long.”

 “And this return couldn’t wait until summer, when everything’s open?”

 Tanae shrugged.
 Her eyes stung, as though burned by smoke.
 She said, “I need to see the place in the … in …”

 “Are you trying to say, ‘In the winter?”
 Peyton shrugged.
 “Don’t matter, baby girl.
 If it’s what you want, your wish is my command.”

 When they reached the inn where he’d reserved a room, Peyton checked the car clock.
 “Just in time for dinner.”